arduino/help-center-content/content/Software Support/Upload/dfu-util-errors-when-uploading-exit-status-74.md

 2. Make sure the device you're using is properly connected with a working USB data cable.
 Try using a different USB cable, and avoid using USB hubs if possible.

+3. Try putting the board in bootloader mode:

+   1. Find the board's **reset button** and press it two times in quick succession.

+   2. An onboard LED will fade in and out, indicating that the board is in bootloader mode.

+   3. Select the correct port for your board from the Tools > Port menu or the board selector, as the port may change when the bootloader runs.

+   4. Try uploading the sketch again.

 ---

 <a id="libusb-error-access"></a>